juicedata/juicefs/docs/en/administration/monitoring.md

 Visit `http://localhost:9090` to see the Prometheus interface.

-### Ⅲ. Visualize Prometheus data via Grafana
+### Grafana visualization

-As shown in the figure below, a new Data Source is created.
+Create a new Data Source:

 - **Name**: For identification purposes, you can fill it in with the name of the file system.
 - **URL**: Data interface for Prometheus, which defaults to `http://localhost:9090`